 Born in Eindhoven, the Netherlands, 1973.
 Lives and works in Amsterdam.
 Work has previously been exhibited among others at the New Museum, New York City, the Massachusetts Museum of Contemporary Art, North Adams, Martin van Zomeren Gallery, Amsterdam, Museum Boijmans van Beuningen, Rotterdam, De Vleeshal, Middelburg, Temporary Gallery, Cologne, the Monash University Museum of Art, Melbourne, and De Hallen Haarlem.
-A tutor at the independent artists’ institute De Ateliers.
+A tutor at the independent artists’ institute De Ateliers since 2014.